 Extra Debit Card Review: Final Verdict

 Extra’s specialty is helping you build credit with guard rails in place.
-If you’re looking to establish your credit, have a less-than-stellar credit report or have struggled to pay off your credit card balance in full in the past, the $8 monthly fee may be worth it in order to have positive credit history reported to all but one major credit bureau.
+If you’re looking to establish your credit, have a less-than-stellar credit report or have struggled to pay off your credit card balance in full in the past, the fee may be worth it in order to have positive credit history reported to all but one major credit bureau.

 Just remember that this is not an ideal long-term solution.
 Instead, your goal should be to get a credit card with no annual fee and a solid cash-back rate after you’ve built credit history and increased your credit score enough to qualify.